 About Diamond Falls

-I’m sure we could’ve visited this place on our own a day earlier, but we chose not to considering we were planning to come back here as part of that boat tour.
+I’m sure we could’ve visited this place on our own a day earlier, but we chose not to do that considering we knew the Diamond Botanical Garden would be part of the boat tour we had already pre-booked on our visit to St Lucia in November 2008.

 To give you some additional context, the drive from Gros Islet to Soufriere was about 54km (taking us about 90 minutes).
 It was another half-hour of driving very slowly towards the falls.
 Gros Islet was on the opposite side of the island from the airport some 65km away (or 90 minutes by vehicle).
 The flight from the Miami International Airport to the Saint Lucia Airport was on the order of 4 hours.